 Family members and friends are very welcome to spend time in the homes, and the comfortable settings do much to encourage regular visiting.

 Lighthouse Disability’s skilled and dedicated staff deliver services tailored to the particular needs, hopes and dreams of people living with disabilities and their families.

 Staff are always present and can provide support at any time.
 The ratio of staff to people with a disability is typically 2:4, depending on the needs of the person.
-Health care needs are managed under the direction of the person’s medical practitioner and Royal District Nursing Service Clinical Nurse Consultant.
-Positive behaviour support provided by Lighthouse Disability’s Developmental Educators.
+Health care needs are managed under the direction of the person’s medical practitioner and Royal District Nursing Service Clinical Nurse Consultant, as required.